-The Association may purchase or sell participation interests with other parties in order to diversify risk, manage loan volume and comply with the FCA regulations.
-The following tables present the principal balance of participation loans for the given periods.
+During the first quarter of 2019, the Association canceled its participation in the Capitalized Participation Pool program with the Bank.
+As a result, the Association repurchased \$26,339 of participations previously sold to AgFirst.
+The Association may purchase or sell participation or syndication interests with other parties in order to diversify risk, manage loan volume and comply with the FCA regulations.
+The following tables present the principal balance of purchased and sold loans for the given periods.